Zohair-coder/drexel-scraper/README.md

 python3 main.py --ratings
 ```

-Note that this will take a lot longer to run.
+Note that this will take longer to run since the scraper has to look up the rating on ratemyprofessors.

 ## Docker